A homeowner installs an electric radiant floor – a type of electric heater – in his home

 3. Electric Boilers

-An electric boiler uses radiators to heat water and then your home.
-These electric heaters work more like gas or fossil-fueled boilers, only that they use electricity.
-The boilers come in different varieties and are 100%-efficient.
+An electric boiler uses radiators to heat water that circulates throughout your home and provides radiant heat.
+These electric heaters work just like gas or fossil-fueled boilers, only that they use electricity.
+It is the same case as forced-air furnaces.

 With an electric boiler, water passes through a heating element before being released to the rest of the house.
 They maximize surface area to ensure heating as much water as possible at once.
-The water is then released to the water system in your home to warm every part of it.
+The water travels through pipes located throughout your home where it provides heat.
+When the water cools, it goes back to the boiler to be reheated.

 Advantages of Electric Boilers

-• Lower maintenance costs – Easy to look after, and their spare parts are readily available.
+• Lower maintenance costs – Easy to care for and maintain.

 • More efficient – Like other electric heaters, electric boilers convert all the electricity they consume to heat.